-Students will be tasked with completing a capstone paper that is based on a crime/criminal justice critical issue in the United States (or at the state level).
+Students will be tasked with completing a capstone paper [high stakes writing] that is based on a crime/criminal justice critical issue in the United States (or at the state level).
 Ultimately, this culminating paper will involve research, a demonstration of data interpretation and analysis, in addition to developing and/or evaluating sound policy solutions.
 More details will be provided.